About Veillette Guitars (Pronounced: Vay-ett)

 For the next 8 years I built very few guitars, mostly making a living as a singer/guitarist & leader of The Phantoms, which became one of the most popular bands in New York’s Hudson Valley.
 We performed often around New York City, in clubs from the Bottom Line & Lone Star Cafe to Radio City Music Hall.
 We also had strange jobs, including a regular spot on Soupy Sales’ daily NBC radio show.

-At present, I still perform regularly with the Phantoms, (band and acapella modes), more frequently with Blind Mice, an acoustic harmony-based original group, and with Prana, a 9-voice acapella group that uses Tibetan and Tuvan overtone techniques.
+At present, I still perform regularly with the Phantoms, (band and acapella modes), and Blind Mice, more frequently with The JV Squad, a 3-piece harmony-based rock and roll group, and with Prana, a 9-voice acapella group that uses Tibetan and Tuvan overtone techniques.